Banner reads, "Thankful tree, falling into gratitude."

 Copyright 2018 Penelope White

-Editor's Note: Keep your Thankful Tree decorated through November, then make a Christ-Tree for Advent!
+Editor's Note: Keep your Thankful Tree decorated through November, then make it into a Christ-Tree for Advent!